Yeongsanjae: Music

+Haegeum: Two-stringed vertical instrument that has unique, high-pitched and expressive sounds.
+It was introduced from China to Korea during the Koryo dynasty (918- 1392).
+Traditionally, the sound box is made by hard wood like a quince tree, mulberry tree, big-sized bamboo, or shiny xylosma with two strings made of silk or nylon.

+Jang-gu: Jang-gu is a Korean traditional drum instrument with a two sound boxes made from animal skin and a shape is similar to an hourglass.
+The older the tree is stronger the sounds get and it can produce different sounds depending on the location of the tapping.
+It was called ‘Yogo’, the drum to be put on the waist.

+Geomungo: Geomungo, also called in hyeonhakgeum (현학금) is one of traditional string instrument in South Korea has deep and resonant sounds.
+It’s made from high-quality materials by skilled artisans.
+Traditionally, the front plate of the instrument is made from paulownia wood and the back plate is made from chest wood, and the strings are made with silk or nylon.

 "Beompae (梵唄) used in Buddhist ceremonies is a tribute to Beomseo (梵書) and is called Eosan (魚山).
 Regarding the origin of beompae, there are theories of the origin of Yeongsanhoesang, myoeum bodhisattva’s music offering, and Chinese breakfast creation theory.契), and Kang Seung-hoe (康僧会) made the Nihang Beompae (泥恒梵唄) and spread the name of the Beompae (梵唄聲明) in Gangnam.
 This beompae was passed down to the Korean beompae by Jingamseonsa (眞鑑禪師), who went to the Tang Dynasty to study abroad."

 Procedures

 There are a total of 12 steps to performing the Yeongsanjae and each step of the procedure has its own meaning.